josh-collinsworth/joco-gridsome/src/posts/goodbye-wordpress.md

 WordPress apparently matches that line from the database to the PHP file that renders its contents at run time.
 (As you can infer, I'm using the Block Lab plugin for my custom blocks here.
 I'm not sure if this is a Block Lab-specific thing, or if this is the case for _any_ custom block.)

-So long story short: `wordpress-export-to-markdown` is a phenomenal tool that I'd highly recommend to anybody looking to export WordPress content as Markdown.
+So long story short: `wordpress-export-to-Markdown` is a phenomenal tool that I'd highly recommend to anybody looking to export WordPress content as Markdown.
 But WordPress doesn't provide enough info in its XML export to know how to render a custom block, so the comment (and block, and its contents) are simply omitted from the output.

 That meant I had to go through each of my posts, and manually insert every single custom block that was missing, along with its contents.